Last Updated on March 25, 2021 by Shaun Snapp

 - It made up a fake narrative to explain why SAP has been increasing its enforcement of indirect access.

-- The article is entirely promotional on JNC and never once questions whether any of SAP’s claims are even legitimate.
+- The article is entirely promotional on JNC and never questions whether SAP’s claims are even legitimate.

-The article could have been written by SAP rather than by an entity that is posing as independent of SAP.
-Will JNC Consulting behaves as an independent entity that represents customers’ interests when they are hired, or will they show the same compliance to SAP that they have demonstrated in this article?
+The article could have been written by SAP rather than by an entity posing as independent of SAP.
+Will JNC Consulting behaves as an independent entity representing customers’ interests when hired, or will they show the same compliance to SAP that they have demonstrated in this article?
 No consulting company in IT is a fiduciary.
 This means that no consulting company in IT (that I have ever heard of) has signed a legal document that declares they have to place their customer’s interests ahead of their own.
 Therefore, the independence or lack of independence of any advisory entity that is hired is of paramount importance.

 Therefore while some of what is presented in the article are accurate, what it leaves out leaves the reader misinformed.
 For this reason, this article receives a Brightwork Accuracy Score of 6 out of 10.

-Overall, it seems strange that this would be the top article on the topic of indirect access on the web.
+Overall, it seems strange that this would be the top article on indirect access on the web.
 It is certainly not due to the accuracy of the article.

 The Problem: Secrecy Around Indirect Access